-Data loss for any reason is one of the most incredibly frustrating things we can experience in our working and personal lives.
-However it happens, it sparks a wave of regret and instant realisation filled with “If only I’d backed up” type sentiments.
-Most of us are familiar with the idea of backup our data, but how much do we really know about it when it comes to practical solutions and best practices?
+Data loss, for any reason, is one of the most incredibly frustrating things we can experience in our working and personal lives.
+However it happens, it sparks a wave of regret and instant realization filled with “If only I’d backed up” type sentiments.
+Most of us are familiar with the idea of backing up our data, but how much do we know about it when it comes to practical solutions and best practices?

-It’s especially important for companies nowadays to understand these best practices, as they are more vulnerable than ever to various cyber threats.
-For added support to backing up your computer, here are some of the best practices for data backup that all should follow.
+Companies nowadays need to understand these best practices, as they are more vulnerable than ever to various cyber threats.
+For added support to backing up your computer, here are some of the best practices for data backup that everyone should follow.

 1. Set Out Clear Policies and Expectations

-When you’re worried about data loss and data backup in your company or organisation, the first thing to do is to work with your management team to create clear and understandable policies that lay out not just procedures, but reasons for those procedures being put in place.
+When you’re worried about data loss and data backup in your company or organization, the first thing to do is to work with your management team to create clear and understandable policies that lay out not just procedures but reasons for those procedures being put in place.

 When it comes to IT and data, people can feel as though certain procedures are perhaps surplus to requirements, or even overkill.
 If you explain why it is that you require all employees to follow the 3-2-1 strategy (more below), for instance, it’s critical that you also add that the results of not doing so could result in reputation damage and financial loss that could threaten everyone’s jobs.
 That should get people’s attention, and it’s the truth as well!